Nature and Characteristics of Asphaltenes and

 "Asphaltene micellization and its measurement", Slamet Priyanto and G.A.
 Mansoori, Proceedings of the 3rd.
 International symposium on advanced and aerospace science and technology in Indonesia (ISASTI, 98), Jakarta August 31-September 3, 1998, Vol. 2, ISASTI-98-4.8.8, pp.843-860, 1998.

 "Structure & Properties of Micelles and Micelle Coacervates of Asphaltene Macromolecule", S. Priyanto, G.A.
 Mansoori and A. Suwono, Nanotechnology Proceed. of 2001 AIChE Annual Meet., 2001.
-(Reprint PDF).
+(Preprint PDF).